-She has published extensively on the art and literature of Dorothea Tanning and Leonora Carrington with a particular interest in feminist-surrealist legacies in contemporary practice.
-She is author of A Surrealist Stratigraphy of Dorothea Tanning’s Chasm (Routledge, 2017), and co-editor with Jonathan P. Eburne of Leonora Carrington and the International Avant-Garde (Manchester University Press, 2017).
-She is currently finishing her second monograph, The Medium of Leonora Carrington (Manchester University Press, 2022), a study of Leonora Carrington’s significance in contemporary art, literature and performance, with a third book forthcoming on the American writer and custodian Kate Bernheimer.
+Catriona is author of A Surrealist Stratigraphy of Dorothea Tanning’s Chasm (Routledge, 2017), and co-editor with Jonathan P. Eburne of Leonora Carrington and the International Avant-Garde (Manchester University Press, 2017).
+She is currently finishing her second monograph, The Medium of Leonora Carrington (Manchester University Press, 2022), a study of Carrington’s significance in contemporary art, literature and performance, with a third book forthcoming on the American writer and custodian Kate Bernheimer.

 Another key interest is in the curiosities revival and artists who engage with science and the museological, especially archaeology and geology.
-Having curated and written extensively on the entomological art of Tessa Farmer (The MIT Press and Strange Attractor Press, 2016), Catriona has recently edited a second curatorial legacy project, Felt Events, on the geological aesthetics of Ilana Halperin (Strange Attractor Press and MIT, 2021).
+Having curated and written extensively on the entomological art of Tessa Farmer (The MIT Press and Strange Attractor Press, 2016), Catriona has recently edited a second curatorial legacy project, Felt Events, on the geological aesthetics of Ilana Halperin (Strange Attractor and MIT, 2022).

-Catriona has curated internationally including 31 Women at Sedona Arts Center (2020), and has written a range of catalogue essays for commercial galleries and public museums, including: Dorothea Tanning: Unknown but Knowable States, Gallery Wendi Norris, San Francisco (2013), and Flora Yukhnovich: Sweet Spot at Parafin, London (2019).
+Catriona’s external curatorial projects include 31 Women at Sedona Arts Center (2020), and a range of catalogue essays for commercial galleries and public museums, including: Dorothea Tanning: Unknown but Knowable States, Gallery Wendi Norris, San Francisco (2013), and Flora Yukhnovich: Sweet Spot at Parafin, London (2019).

-Catriona has lectured at the Universities of Glasgow, Edinburgh, and at The Glasgow School of Art, and given talks internationally, including Tate, the National Galleries of Scotland, The Hepworth, Henry Moore Institute, and Biblioteca Nacional de México, as well as at universities throughout Europe and America.
+Catriona has previously lectured at the Universities of Glasgow, Edinburgh, St Andrews and at The Glasgow School of Art, and given talks locally and internationally, including Tate Modern, National Galleries of Scotland, The Hepworth, Henry Moore Institute, and Biblioteca Nacional de México, as well as at universities throughout Europe and America.